Ajithkumar7925/GrootanTechnologiesTask/README.md

 # GrootanTechnologies-Coding Task

-I was given with a Task to Create a Mock API and that should return list of users._
+Task is to reate a mock API and that should return list of users._

 ## Installation